haydher/Placeholder/README.md

 You can clone this project for your personal use.

-Open command prompt and type `git clone https://github.com/haydher/dev-api.git` to clone the app.
+Open the command prompt and type `git clone https://github.com/haydher/dev-api.git` to clone the app.

 Then run `npm install` to install the dependencies